bleak-ai/bleak/frontend/DYNAMIC_FRONTEND_README.md

 # Dynamic Frontend Components

-The frontend now supports **specific** UI element types for interactive questions with strict type validation.
+The frontend now supports **specific** UI element types for interactive bleak elements with strict type validation.

 ## Overview

 The frontend has been refactored to handle only the supported UI component types through:

-1. **Restricted Question Schema** - Accepts only supported `type` values
+1. **Restricted Element Schema** - Accepts only supported `type` values
 2. **Component Registry** - Maps supported types to React components
 3. **Dynamic Renderer** - Automatically selects the right component
 4. **Available Components** - `radio`, `input`, `multiselect`, and `slider` types